luischanci/chks/README.md

     `chks y1 x1 x2, es(zsf)`

-	In any case, it is also possible to report the robust standard errors (add `robust`) or to omit the constant (add `nocons`).
+	In any case, it is also possible to report the robust standard errors (add `robust`) or omit the constant term (add `nocons`).

 4. Examples.
 - Linear model (ZISF).
     - Data (simulation).

-      To warm up, I am going to use a simulation proposed by Diego Restrepo (of course, any mistake is my responsability).
+      To illustrate the use of the command, I am going to use first a simulation proposed by Diego Restrepo (of course, any mistake would be my responsability).

     ```
     clear all